View Holidays

 Andicuri Beach

-Situated along Aruba’s east coast, Andicuri beach is one of the most secluded on the island.
-This 230 feet of shoreline is surrounded by limestone cliffs that provide shade from the sweltering sun.
+Situated along Aruba’s east coast, Andicuri Beach is one of the island's most secluded spots.
+This shoreline is surrounded by limestone cliffs that provide shade from the sun.
+While the choppy waters are unsuitable for swimming or snorkelling, they attract avid bodyboarders and kitesurfers, with local competitions often held here.

-This rugged, yet beautiful beach doesn’t have any facilities so be sure to bring your own snacks and drinks.
+This rugged, beautiful beach lacks facilities, so be sure to bring your own snacks and drinks.

 Read more